Acetazolamide helps to reduce increased eye pressure.

 An increase in pressure within your eye can lead to damage to the optic nerve at the back of your eye.
 When this occurs it is called glaucoma.
 Glaucoma can lead to a loss of vision if it is not treated.
 Treatment with acetazolamide helps to reduce eye pressure, and this helps to prevent further eye damage.
 You will also be given other medicines to help reduce the pressure in your eyes, commonly as eye drops.

 Acetazolamide works by blocking the action of an enzyme called carbonic anhydrase.
-Blocking this enzyme reduces the amount of fluid that you make in the front part of your eye (called aqueous humour), and this helps to lower the pressure within your eye.
+Blocking this enzyme reduces the amount of fluid (called aqueous humour) that you make in the front part of your eye, and this helps to lower the pressure within your eye.

 Acetazolamide is sometimes prescribed for other conditions which are not covered by this leaflet.
-If you have been prescribed it to remove excess water from your body, or to help treat epilepsy, speak with your doctor if you need further advice.
+If you have been prescribed it to remove excess water from your body, to prevent altitude sickness or to help treat epilepsy, speak with your doctor if you need further advice.

 Before taking acetazolamide